Andrew-Lee-A/learning_javascript/README.md

 1. Passesnger counter app.
 Learn how to import js script onto html.
 Basic button +=1 increment button and save button to reset the count and concatentate onto a string.

+2. Black Jack web application
+Simple BlackJack application which utilisses loops, functions, objects, and the DOM

 Challenges List: